 Before I get into the guidance, I just want to give you an ultra mini legal course in the difference between a 504 Plan and an IEP.
 An IEP comes from the Individuals with Disabilities Education Act (“IDEA”) and gives very specific rights to K-12 students with disabilities.
 An IEP entitles your child to specialized instruction, usually by a special ed teacher, and services in school, such as SLT and OT.
 A Section 504 Plan comes from an entirely different law, Section 504 of the Rehabilitation Act.
 To make it simple, Section 504 comes into play for your disabled child if he or she needs accommodations to participate with their peers on “a level playing field.”
 In order to be eligible for an IEP, your child needs to be performing very poorly academically or behaviorally.
 On the other hand, to get a 504 Plan, your child does not need to be doing poorly in school, they just accommodations.

-The next logical question is ‘what are the accommodations?’
-One key way schools can help disabled children participate fully in school is by providing “reasonable” accommodations.
-An accommodation is an individualized adjustment to the educational system which makes the system fair for a child with a disability.
+The key way schools can help disabled children participate fully in school in spite of their disabilities is by providing “reasonable accommodations.”
+An accommodation is an adjustment to a system (here, the school system) to make it fair for a disabled child.
+It’s not to give the child an edge over someone else, but to make the playing field fair.
 Section 504 and an IEP can both give a student accommodations, such as extended time testing, a wheelchair ramp or verbal prompts to pay attention.